GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Anyone who has ever written a program knows that telling a computer what you want it to do is not as easy as it sounds.
-Every detail of the computer’s desired operation must be precisely described.
-For instance, if you tell an accounting program to bill your clients for the amount that each owes, then the computer will send out a weekly bill for $0.00 to clients who owe nothing.
+> ### I consider that the golden rule requires that if I like a program I must share it with other people who like it.
+Software sellers want to divide the users and conquer them, making each user agree not to share with others.
+I refuse to break solidarity with other users in this way.
 >
-> ~ *Danny Hillis*
+> ~ *Richard Stallman*

 ---
 ## 🏎 Quick Facts